 How to Hide Your Emotions–Don't Let Others Know What You're Thinking

-Why hide emotions?
+Why should you ever hide your emotions?
 Well, the answer is quite simple.
 There are situations when you'd rather keep your thoughts and feelings hidden than display them in front of people who may ridicule, mock, make fun of, or even take advantage of your feelings.

 We'll stay away from cliché advice like "control your temper," "laugh it out," and "stay calm."
 This article pinpoints the very acts and precise things you can do to hide and control your emotions.
 Don't let anyone know what you are thinking.